 Oregon ranked in the top 30 in the NCAA in 15 different statistical categories, including boasting the 12th-best rushing offense in the country rushing for 251.0 yards per game and the 18th-highest scoring offense averaging 36.0 points per game.
 On defense, the Ducks ranked 24th in the country in third-down defense allowing a .333 conversion percentage and 27th in fourth-down defense at .417.
 The defense had one of the best performances of the season against Arizona’s Khalil Tate, who ranked seventh in the NCAA with an average of 128.3 rushing yards per game, holding him to only 32 yards rushing in a 48-28 victory.

-Taggart returned to his hometown Tampa Bay area prior to the 2013 season to take over a South Florida team that won three games in 2012 and turned the Bulls into one of the most exciting programs in the country by 2016.
+Taggart returned home to the Tampa Bay area prior to the 2013 season to take over a South Florida team that won three games in 2012 and turned the Bulls into one of the most exciting programs in the country by 2016.
 In his final year at the helm in Tampa, Taggart led South Florida to a 10-2 record and No. 25 ranking in the final regular season poll, the team’s first ranking since 2011 and only the second time in program history the Bulls were ranked at the end of the regular season.
 His offense averaged 43.6 points per game, ranking seventh in the country, and was fifth in the nation averaging 291.8 rushing yards per game.
 The 2016 season also marked the first time since 2010 the Bulls qualified for back-to-back bowl games.

 With Taggart serving as the primary play caller, his offense broke 33 program records in 2016, including scoring, total touchdowns, total yards, rushing yards, yards per play, yards per rush and points per game.
 Quarterback Quinton Flowers was named the American Athletic Conference Offensive Player of the Year after becoming the first USF player to post 2,000 yards passing and 1,000 yards rushing in the same season, highlighting a program-record 10 all-conference selections.